The Capitol Siege: The Arrested And Their Stories

 Experts say there's little evidence that current or former members of the military are more susceptible to radicalization, but Secretary of Defense Lloyd Austin has called combating extremism in the ranks a top priority.

-Eleven allegedly committed conspiracy, one of the most serious charges brought.
-Twenty-five people allegedly committed acts of violence, particularly against Capitol Police.
-At least 15 people allegedly caused property damage, such as breaking windows or doors to gain entry to the building.
-And 11 people face allegations of theft, such as the man who was photographed carrying House Speaker Nancy Pelosi's lectern, or one woman who allegedly took a laptop from Pelosi's office.
+Eleven are accused of committing conspiracy, one of the most serious charges brought.
+Twenty-five are accused of committing acts of violence, particularly against Capitol Police.
+At least 15 are suspected of causing property damage, such as breaking windows or doors to gain entry to the building.
+And 11 face allegations of theft, such as the man who was photographed carrying House Speaker Nancy Pelosi's lectern or one woman who allegedly took a laptop from Pelosi's office.

 Loading...

-Note: Editor's note: This story includes explicit language.